MrKoshens/Random-number-generator/README.md

 ## Libraries

 Matplotlib: Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
-Thepyplot module is used here to plot generated points in the graph.
+The pyplot module is used here to plot generated points in the graph.

 ## Screenshots